barnardb/scala-invoke/README.md

 Future Work
 -----------

-- There should be a clean way of extracting parameters when the name isn't known, like when building an extractor from a function value.

 - For method invocations, it should be possible to extract the target from the environment.

 - It should be possible to get have multiple parameter extractions fail,